Juveria-Dalvi/Relational-Database-beta-FreeCodeCamp/README.md

 <li>Each table should have a name column ✔️</li>

-<li>You should use the INT data type for at least two columns that are not a primary or foreign key</li>
+<li>You should use the INT data type for at least two columns that are not a primary or foreign key ✔️</li>

-<li>You should use the NUMERIC data type at least once</li>
+<li>You should use the NUMERIC data type at least once ✔️</li>

-<li>You should use the TEXT data type at least once</li>
+<li>You should use the TEXT data type at least once ✔️</li>

-<li>You should use the BOOLEAN data type on at least two columns</li>
+<li>You should use the BOOLEAN data type on at least two columns ✔️</li>

 <li>Each "star" should have a foreign key that references one of the rows in galaxy</li>